carla-simulator/carla/Docs/build_system.md

 make PythonAPI
 ```

 Creates two files that each contain the client library and correspond to the supported Python version on the system.
-Python 2.7, 3.6, 3.7, and 3.8 are supported.
 One file is a `.whl` file and the other is an `.egg` file.
 This allows for the option of two different, mutually exclusive ways to use the client library.

 >__A. .whl file__